gitextensions/GitExtensionsDoc/source/settings.rst

     Resets all keyboard shortcuts to the defaults (i.e. the values when Git Extensions was first installed).

-.. settingspage:: Shell Extension
+.. settingspage:: Shell extension

+  .. setting:: Windows explorer integration

-When installed, Git Extensions adds items to the context menu when a file/folder is right-clicked within Windows Explorer.
+    Enable Git Extensions to add items to the context menu when a file/folder is right-clicked within Windows Explorer.
 One of these items is ``Git Extensions`` from which a further (cascaded) menu can be opened.

+  .. settingsgroup:: Cascaded context menu

     This settings page determines which items will appear on that cascaded menu and which will appear in the main context menu.
 Items that are checked will appear in the cascaded menu.

     To the right side of the list of check boxes is a preview that shows you how the Git Extensions menu items will be arranged with your current choices.

     By default, what is displayed in the context menu also depends on what item is right-clicked in Windows Explorer; a file or a folder
     (and whether the folder is a Git repository or not).
 If you want Git Extensions to always include all of its context menu items, check the box ``Always show all commands``.

 .. settingspage:: Advanced